jaydestro/DCComics/data/README.md

 - Modify the `async_mongodb_data_import.py` script if you need to customize the behavior or adapt it to your specific use case.
 - Ensure that you have a valid Azure Cosmos DB connection string and MongoDB-compatible setup before running the script.

+## Data Source

+The comic book data used in this project is sourced from the [DC Comic Books Dataset](https://www.kaggle.com/datasets/deepcontractor/dc-comic-books-dataset) available on Kaggle.
+This dataset provides comprehensive information about various DC comic books, including details about issues, creators, release dates, and more.

+We are grateful to the creators of the [DC Comic Books Dataset](https://www.kaggle.com/datasets/deepcontractor/dc-comic-books-dataset) for compiling and sharing this valuable collection of comic book information.
+The dataset forms the foundation of the comic book information available for search and exploration within the DC Comics Comic Book Search Web App.

+Please visit the [DC Comic Books Dataset](https://www.kaggle.com/datasets/deepcontractor/dc-comic-books-dataset) on Kaggle to learn more about the dataset, its structure, and the original contributors.

 ## License